 If Media Server does not have sufficient resources, it will take longer to process the file, but accuracy is maintained.
+Ensures that all frames are analyzed.

-settings because in most cases this will take much longer and might not increase accuracy.
+Micro Focus does not recommend these settings because in most cases this will take much longer and might not increase accuracy.